 - Salt – nothing fancy, but kosher salt is what I typically have on hand so that is what I use.
 I you use table salt or sea salt, use 1/3 less.

 - Yeast – dry active yeast or instant yeast will work for this recipe.
 I use Platinum superior baking yeast because it always gives me better risen baked goods.

 How to make the Artisan Bread yeast dough:

 - Combine ingredients: In a cup combine water and yeast, stir to dissolve the yeast.
 To a large bowl add flour and salt, then stir to combine.
 Now add the yeast and water mixture into the flour mixture and using a wooden spoon or spatula stir to quickly bring the ingredients together into a shaggy dough.

 - Rough mix & knead: Using your hands knead/mix everything together for about 2-3 minutes or until all flour is incorporated and all ingredients are well distributed through the dough.

 The dough will look wet and rough at this point.
 Scrape all dough off your hands with the dull side of the butter knife and add it to the dough.

 - 1st rest: Cover the bowl with a kitchen towel and leave the mixed dough to rest for 30-60 minutes at room temperature.
 This further hydrate the flour and activate the gluten formation.

 Stretch & Fold: Now, grab the side of the dough and pull it up until it stretches, but before it starts to tear, and fold it over the dough.
 Go around the bowl and continue with stretches and folding.
 Turn the dough over, smoother side up.
 Cover and allow to rest again.

 - 2nd & 3rd Rest & Fold:

 - Proof: Cover the dough and let rise until almost doubled in size.
 This is called bulking period, or the period after adding the yeast and before the dough is pre-shaped for baking, about 12-18 hours.

 - Cold fermentation: then, cover and transfer to the fridge for at least 12-24 hours or up to 5-6 days.
-The dough’s flavor profile, gluten’s extensibility, and the final product’s shelf life will be improved through this process.
+The dough’s flavor profile, gluten’s extensibility and flexibility, and the final product’s shelf life will be improved through this process.